 "The Adoption of Asian Children by American Whites," Third Biennial Interdisciplinary Conference on Race, Monmouth University; West Long Branch, New Jersey; April, 2013.

-"Evolutionaty Functionalism: A Viable Approach to American Legal History?"
+"Evolutionary Functionalism: A Viable Approach to American Legal History?"
 Stawa University; Kampala, Uganda; August 2012.

 "Transracial Adoption in the Contemporary United States," International Society of Family Law North American Conference; Nassau, The Bahamas; March, 2011.